 Cycling The Tribhuvan Highway Part 3

-It’s been another ridiculously hard ride again today and I’ve still not made it to Kathmandu!
+Garry McGivern Travelsonabike2 Nepal Sunday 6th-November-2016.
+Somewhere on the Tribhuwan highway to Chisapani.
+42 miles.
+It’s been another ridiculously hard ride again today, and I’ve still not made it to Kathmandu!

 My main problem at the moment despite the normal ones!
-Is the daylight it just gets dark too early and these roads are really not a good place to be in the dark!
+Is the daylight, it gets dark too early, and these roads are really not a nice place to be in the dark!

-You’d think that after all the traveling I’ve done I would have learned not to listen to what the locals say when it comes to terrain and distances!
-The distances that I kept getting told yesterday were wildly different from 50km to 5km!
-And today was no different I’d been told that it was all downhill from Daman to Noubise then it was a gentle climb for the last 20 miles or so up to Kathmandu.
-Well, it wasn’t downhill from Daman at all and with that in mind, I should have thought harder!
-I debated as to whether to stop at one of the hotels in Noubise or to push on to Kathmandu, well me being me and always trying to push that extra mile I carried on, big mistake A; it wasn’t a gentle climb and B; the road was mega busy and already being a bit tired it really wasn’t the place to be!
+You’d think that after all the travelling I’ve done, I would have learned not to listen to what the locals say when it comes to terrain and distances!
+The distances that I kept getting told yesterday were wildly different, varying from 50km to 5km!
+And today was no different I’d been told that it was downhill from Daman to Noubise then it was a gentle climb for the last 20 miles or so up to Kathmandu.
+Well, it wasn’t downhill, and it wasn’t a gentle climb!

-Despite this past couple of days being really hard, I’ve thoroughly enjoyed myself, although I wouldn’t want to go that way again!
+Despite a tough few days, I’ve thoroughly enjoyed myself, although I wouldn’t want to go that way again!